alanfgh/imouto/README.md

 vagrant up
 ```

-- Once it completed, you should be able to access your local instance of Tatoeba at http://localhost:8080/
+- Once it has completed, you should be able to access your local instance of Tatoeba at http://localhost:8080/

 - You can log in using one of these accounts: `admin`, `corpus_maintainer`, `advanced_contributor`, `contributor`, `inactive` and `spammer`.
 For all of them the password is `123456`.